 By Iris Stone

-In this ranking, we examine top value universities and colleges in Iowa for 2016.
+In this ranking, we examine top value universities and colleges in Iowa.
+Our Best Value Online Colleges and Universities in Iowa provides a look at flexible distance learning options for Iowa residents.

 Right away, Iowa stands out for the sheer number of four year, public and private/non-profit colleges it offers.
 Many Midwestern states host a relatively small number of schools (at least compared to East Coast alternatives) that is simply reflective of their comparatively smaller populations and sparser distribution of residents.
 But not Iowa!
 Not only is Iowa home to more than 30 options in higher education, but it’s also the proud host of 20 colleges and universities that qualify for our “best value” ranking.
 Iowa residents and newcomers alike can enjoy Midwestern standouts like Central College (a leader in environmental sustainability), Luther College (a music powerhouse), Iowa State University (a top public school and leader in scientific research), and Emmaus Bible College (a popular choice for Christians and high achievers).